 - Create URL patterns to use this proxy only for specific sites

-- Save and activate the proxy by clicking the icon and selecting it
+- Save and activate by clicking the icon and selecting the profile

 How Send.win Handles Per-Profile Proxies

-- Automatic proxy rotation: Proxies can be rotated on schedule
+- Automatic proxy rotation: proxies can rotate on a schedule if your provider supports it

-- No DNS leaks: All DNS queries route through the assigned proxy
+- No DNS leaks: DNS queries route through the assigned proxy by default

-- WebRTC protection: Real IP is hidden from WebRTC leak attempts
+- WebRTC protection: the real IP is blocked from leaking through WebRTC requests

-- Proxy health monitoring: Alerts when a proxy becomes unresponsive
+- Proxy health checks: you’re alerted when a proxy stops responding

 Why Per-Profile Proxies Matter